Perth’s residents have traditionally enjoyed the highest standard of living of any of Australia’s big cities.

 This is because wages are mostly only a little less than in cities such as Sydney and Melbourne, while house prices in Perth are considerably lower than these cities.

 From 2000 to 2007, this situation changed because house prices in Perth advanced strongly.
-However houses prices have stabilised in Perth over the last several years but have continued to rise in Sydney and Melbourne.
+However houses prices have falen slightly in Perth over the last several years and average prices have continued to be lower than in Sydney and Melbourne.

 All of the usual jobs associated with a big city are available in Perth, though jobs may be slightly harder to get in Perth than in Sydney or Melbourne.